imixs/open-bpmn/open-bpmn.glsp-client/README.md

 	http://localhost:3000/

+## The build script for Development

+During development you can run the frontend and backend in separate tasks.
+We provide a build script that gives you more control over the CLient and the Backend Component.

+To start the GLSP Server only, run:

+	$ ./build.sh -b

+To start the GLSP Client only, run:

+	$ ./build.sh -f

+With the option `-ff` you can force a full rebuild of the client components.
+This option will remove cached nodejs modules.

+	$ ./build.sh -ff

 ## Cleanup Workspace

-Node.js creates during the build phase an internal cache including all necessary modules.
-If you whant to start form screath with a clean workspace you can run the following scripts.
+If you only want to clean up the workspace, you can run the script:

-To clean the node_moduels and lib directories run:

-	$ ./wipe-quick.sh

-For a full wipe includind the yarn.lock file run:

 	$ ./wipe-full.sh

-After a wipe you can rebuild the project with `yarn install`

 ## Dependencies